alex-mcneilly/alex-mcneilly.github.io/readme.txt

 this is my personal website and blog (under construction right now!)

-stay tuned if you want to hear my insights on augmented Reality (AR), spatial computing, 3D, NeRFs, and more!
+stay tuned if you want to hear my insights on augmented Reality (AR), spatial computing, 3D, neRFs, and more!

 Files by <mcneilly>